GregoireDelannoy/TCPeP/README.md

 Network :
 --------
-UDP tunnel in Python, using examples from secdev.org . client => Creates a tun interface, read from it and pass it along to a proxy via UDP.
+UDP tunnel in Python, using examples from secdev.org .
+The program is divided in two parts :
+  - client => Creates a tun interface, read from it and pass it along to a proxy via UDP.
-Proxy => Creates a tun interface and a UDP socket ; transfer things between them.
+  - Proxy => Creates a tun interface and a UDP socket ; transfer things between them.

 You will need some iptables magic to make it work ; basically to tell the kernel to use the tun interfaces as we intended.
 On the client :